Baby on Time

 Expected concerns and overlooked conditions

 From the moment the pregnancy test turns positive, a new mom is thinking of her baby.
 For first-time mothers, along with the excitement comes a host of questions and concerns.
 What should I eat?
 What shouldn’t I eat or drink?
 How important are my sleeping patterns?
-Which prenatal vitamins are the best?
+Which prenatal vitamins are the Top?
 How do I know if I’m exercising enough or gaining the proper amount of weight?
 These are all good questions to address with your doctor at your prenatal checkups.
 But while you are clarifying which cheeses you can still eat, you might also consider talking with your doctor about your sleeping patterns and a frequently overlooked condition known as Obstructive Sleep Apnea.

 While it may seem like common knowledge that pregnancy and fatigue go hand-in-hand, when it comes to sleeping during pregnancy, it’s important to know what’s normal and what’s not.
 Unfortunately, according to the National Sleep Foundation, pregnancy can be a “time of serious sleep disturbance, even for women who have never had problems sleeping.”
 While common issues like frequent urination, general aches and pains, and overall fatigue can make sleep difficult, as pregnant women gain weight they are also at greater risk of developing sleep disorders such as Obstructive Sleep Apnea (OSA), risking dangerously low blood oxygen levels for the mother and baby.